 Overall, these results may be justified by considering that the optimization objectives and constraints of the ST and AT phases are different, hence benefiting from using different HP settings.
-During ST, the training procedure is focused on maximizing standard accuracy, and the model's goal is to learn representations that generalize well to new data.
+During ST, the training procedure focuses on maximizing standard accuracy, and the model's goal is to learn representations that generalize well to new data.
 In contrast, AT seeks to increase robustness against adversarial attacks, and the model needs to learn to differentiate between clean and perturbed examples correctly.
-Further, the AT phase evolves an already pre-trained model (using clean data), and, as such, this model is expected to require relatively small weight adjustments to defend against adversarial inputs.
+Further, the AT phase benefits from a pre-trained model (using clean data), and, as such, this model is expected to require relatively small weight adjustments to defend against adversarial inputs.
 Thus, this phase is likely to benefit from more conservative settings of HPs such as learning rate and momentum than the initial ST, whose convergence could be accelerated via the use of more aggressive settings for the same HPs.
-In fact, we confirmed this fact by analyzing the configurations that yield the 10 largest error reductions in Figure~\ref{fig:cdf_acc_red1} (better quality models used lower learning rates and batch sizes in the second training phase).
+In fact, we confirmed this fact by analyzing the configurations that yield the 10 largest error reductions in Figure~\ref{fig:cdf_acc_red1}: better quality models used lower learning rates and batch sizes in the AT phase.

 Another factor that can justify the need for using different HP settings during ST and AT is related to the observation that the bound on the admissible perturbation ($\epsilon$) can have a deep impact on the model's performance, by exposing an inherent (and well-known~\cite{robustness}) trade-off: as the bound increases, the model may become more robust to adversarial inputs but at the cost of an increase in the misclassification rate of clean inputs.
 To achieve an optimal trade-off between robustness and accuracy, it may be necessary to adjust the tuning of the HPs used during AT as $\epsilon$ varies, which in turn implies that the optimal HPs settings used during ST and AT can be different.
-In fact, by analyzing the results obtained on ResNet18 SVHN, for example, we see that the amplitude of the bound has an impact on the (adversarial) error reduction achievable by tuning independently the HPs of two phases of training: the 90$^{th}$ percentile of the percentage of clean error reduction is 50\% and 65\% using $\epsilon$=4 and $\epsilon$=8, respectively (see Fig.~\ref{fig:cdf_red_svhn_pgd8}).
+In fact, by analyzing the results obtained on ResNet18/SVHN, for example, we see that the amplitude of the bound has an impact on the (adversarial) error reduction achievable by tuning independently the HPs of two phases of training: the 90$^{th}$ percentile of the percentage of clean error reduction is 50\% and 65\% using $\epsilon$=4 and $\epsilon$=8, respectively (see Fig.~\ref{fig:cdf_red_svhn_pgd8}).